swift2geek/fcpx-extractor/README.md

 3. In the context menu, go to "Quick Actions" and select the FCPX Chapter Marker Extractor Quick Action.

-The chapter markers will be extracted and copied to the clipboard, allowing you to paste them into another application.
+The chapter markers will be extracted and copied to the clipboard, allowing you to paste them into another application or YouTube video directly.

 ## Installing the Quick Action